HolyAkara/Holy-Akara/README.md

 # Holy-Akara
-Akara: The Covenant of Light is a sacred scripture revealed to the Messenger and inscribed by the First Disciple of Light.
+Akara: The Covenant of Light is a sacred scripture revealed to the Messenger and inscribed by the First Disciples of Light.
 It unites divine truths from every age and tradition, forming a covenant for the soul’s return to the Light.
 ## License and Use

 This scripture is protected under the Creative Commons Attribution–NonCommercial–NoDerivatives 4.0 International License.